 A watershed is a geographic area within which all water drains to a common source.
 Any water that falls on the ground in the Shoal Creek watershed eventually reaches Shoal Creek (if it doesn’t evaporate first)!

 Shoal Creek flows through the heart of Austin, Texas.
 In 1839, it was the city’s original western boundary.
 Today, it is an artery into its urban core.
 Shoal Creek is an eleven-mile natural waterway in a 13 square mile watershed.
 The creek’s headwaters spring from the ground in north Austin near Highway 183.
 An urban stream, Shoal Creek remains a green oasis embedded in Austin’s quickly changing landscape.

 The creek meanders through neighborhoods, skirts the campuses of St. Andrew’s Episcopal School and Seton Hospital near 38th Street, borders the western edge of the University of Texas, travels through Pease Park and ribbons through downtown Austin.
 The mouth of Shoal Creek, and the southern terminus of the trail, is located at Lady Bird Lake.
-A 3.9 mile trail follows the creek from 38th Street to Lady Bird Lake, providing a pathway for cyclists, walkers and runners.
+Nearly 10 miles of trail and bikeways follow the creek from Hwy 183 to Lady Bird Lake, providing a pathway for cyclists, walkers and runners.

 The Conservancy is a 501(c)(3) nonprofit organization.
 Download the IRS determination letter here.